-The CapSense system provides a versatile and efficient means for measuring capacitance in applications such as touch sense buttons, sliders, proximity detection, and so on.
-The CapSense system uses a configuration of system resources, including a few hardware functions primarily targeted for CapSense.
+The CapSense system provides a versatile and efficient means for measuring capacitance in applications such as touch sense buttons, sliders, proximity detection, etc. The CapSense system uses a configuration of system resources, including a few hardware functions primarily targeted for CapSense.
 Specific resource usage is detailed in the CapSense component in PSoC Creator.

-A capacitive sensing method using a Delta-Sigma Modulator (CSD) is used.
+A capacitive sensing method using a delta-sigma modulator (CSD) is used.
 It provides capacitance sensing using a switched capacitor technique with a delta-sigma modulator to convert the sensing current to a digital code.